AgencyPMG/node-trollbridge/README.md

 node-trollbridge
 ================

-A permissions system for NodeJS
+A permissions system for Node and Express

+##How to use
+include the troll library whenever setting up routes